mattbis/lib-log-db.dev/PROTO-API.md

 ` can.branch`

--- parity then becomes one of 3 main ENUMS
+-- parity then becomes one of 3 main ENUMS + this is a bitfield you can set.. - to replace the above concerns etc

 - FILE_PAR
 - SOFT_PAR